 Consumer Confidence Reports

-Community water systems are required to produce Consumer Confidence Reports (CCRs) but may be eligible for reduced delivery.
+Community water systems are required to produce Consumer Confidence Reports (CCRs) annually by July 1st but may be eligible for reduced delivery.
 The state waives the requirements for mail or direct delivery by community water systems serving fewer than 10,000 persons that did not have any violations (see Rule 62-550.824(3)(d), F.A.C. for details).
 Such systems must provide the report to their customers using alternate means as required by the above rule.
-As provided in Form 62- 555.900(19)-alternate, the list of options for mailing or directly delivering the CCRs to customers has been expanded.
-Options now include mailing notice (e.g. water bill) with direct URL to the CCR, emailing CCR as an embedded image or as an attachment, and emailing notice with a direct URL to the CCR.
+Additionally, as provided in Form 62- 555.900(19)-alternate, the list of electronic delivery options for mailing or directly delivering the CCRs to customers has been expanded.
+Options now include mailing a notice (e.g. water bill) with direct URL to the CCR, emailing CCR as an embedded image or as an attachment, and emailing notice with a direct URL to the CCR.
 See Safe Drinking Water Act: Consumer Confidence Reports (CCR) from the USEPA for additional details.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?